parryc/thevoid/templates/leflan/books_sherlock-holmes-en-studie-i-rødt.md

 _Jeg var nået til dette resultat_
 : I had not reached this result

-_»Havd i alverden har De dog gjort ved Dem selv, Watson?«_ : What on earth have you done with yourself, Watson?
+_»Hvad i alverden har De dog gjort ved Dem selv, Watson?«_ : What on earth have you done with yourself, Watson?